 Munusamy standing extreme right, with the aboriginal friends at the Oceanic Conference, Singapore

 When she left, a farewell party was given to her and it coincided with the opening of the Kuala Lumpur Local Bahá’í Centre at 18, Jalan Air Bah Dua, Hot Spring Gardens, Setapak.
 That was an event where no eye was dry.
 From Malaysia, she went to join her husband in Vietnam with her children Peter, Debbie and little Angela.
 From there she and her husband pioneered to Nigeria in the later part of the 1970s.
 She was Auxiliary Board Member for North Nigeria.
 In Nigeria, her daughter Debbie (who was a special child) married a local Nigerian boy, and this sadly led to the separation between Douglas and Mrs. Gibson.
+Mrs. Gibson then left for USA.
+Auxiliary Board member in Nigeria Mr. Ekpe Friday offered her a job in his New Era International Nursery School in Nigeria and she came back to serve for one year.
+Close to the expiration of that one year she applied for her visa to be extended and regularized but was turned down.
 Next, she pioneered alone to Liberia in the early 1980s.
 Her adopted daughter Angela came to stay with her in Liberia.
 There too Mrs. Gibson opened her home for Bahá’í hospitality and won the hearts of the local people.
 Mrs. Gibson worked as a teacher trainer at the Demonstration School College, and was elected on the Local Spiritual Assembly of Kaka, and served with her usual distinction.
 In 1986, she also conducted workshops for the future staff of the first radio station of Africa that was established in Monrovia, on the basic principles of broadcasting and the philosophy of Bahá’í radio.
 Leaving Liberia, much later she spent some time in China and visited her close friend N.S.S.
 Silan in Mongolia.

 Her heart was always with the Malaysian Bahá’is.
 When she turned up at the Second World Congress in New York, she spent most time hugging the Malaysians and other Bahá’is she had befriended in her foreign trips for serving the Cause.